opentofu/opentofu/docs/static-evaluation.md

 }
 ```

 By utilizing Traversals/References, we can track what values are statically known throughout the config loading process.
-This will follow a similar pattern to the graph reference evaluation (with limitations) and may or may not re-use much of it's code.
+This will follow a similar pattern to the graph reference evaluation (with limitations) and may or may not re-use much of the existing graph reference evaluators code.

 When evaluating an Attribute/Block into a value, any missing reference must be properly reported in a way that the user can easily debug and understand.
 For example, a user may try to use a `local` that depends on a resource's value in a module's source.
-The user must then be told that the `local` can not be used in the module source field as it depends on a resource which is not yet available.
-Variables used through the module tree must also be passed with their associated information.
-In practice this is fairly easy to track and has been prototyped during the exploration of [#1042](https://github.com/opentofu/opentofu/issues/1042).
+The user must then be told that the `local` can not be used in the module source field as it depends on a resource which is not available during the config loading process.
+Variables used through the module tree must also be passed with their associated information, such as their references.

+TODO add a note that the current evaluator does not support dependency chains.
+Why do we need these?
+Forward reference?
+TODO example for this, as well as an example error message.
+TODO the whole previous paragraph should be rewritten to describe user experience, not technical details.

 Implementing this initial concept will allow many of the [solutions](#solutions) below to be fully implemented.
 However, there are some limitations due to module expansion which are worth considering.